-“It is critical to ensure you do not replace ceramic glow plugs with metal plugs,” said James Filshie, Senior Product Manager, NGK Spark Plugs Australia.
+“It is critical to ensure you do not replace ceramic glow plugs with metal plugs,” said James Filshie, Senior Product Manager, Niterra Australia.
 “In many cases replacing ceramic plugs with metal ones can cause a reduction in performance and in extreme cases, the result can be permanent engine damage.”

 Ceramic glow plugs are engineered to perform under the most extreme conditions.
 Compared to a metal glow plug, NGK ceramic glow plugs have a more robust ceramic heating element which is encased in a ceramic insulator.

 “This pure ceramic design unique to NGK has extremely good thermal conductivity properties and can withstand very rapid heating times over extended service periods,” James explained.
 “On the other hand, metal plugs feature a metal heating coil within a hollow metal tube, similar to a radiator tube.”

 NGK is the only glow plug manufacturer to produce ‘Pure Ceramic’ glow plugs with a ceramic heater and insulator, the advantage of NGK’s innovative design means that both the conductor and the insulator have identical thermal properties, ultimately providing superior durability.

 “Other brands of ceramic glow plugs are manufactured using a metallic conductor and ceramic insulator,” said James.
 “As a result, these two components have different thermal properties, meaning they will expand and contract at different rates during heating and cooling cycles, this increases the risk of the ceramic insulator cracking and reduces service life.”